What are some of the plants that I have been choosing for hypertufa planters?

 No blooms just now.
-I should have taken the photo last week.
+I should have taken the photo when in full bloom.
 Those are stones and small hypertufa pots planted with baby tears.
 I will see how it does this year outside.
 The only thing I worry about is the Erodium not having a “resting period” of some sort.
 I just hope the fact that it bloomed only occasionally over the winter counts as its rest.

 Keep your fingers crossed for me!